 (d) Market Participants shall exert all reasonable efforts to operate, or ensure the operation of, their Dispatchable Resources in the New England Control Area as close to dispatched output, consumption or demand reduction levels as practical, consistent with Good Utility Practice.

-(e) Settlement Only Resources are not eligible to be DNE Dispatchable Generators.
+(e) Settlement Only Resources and Settlement Only Distributed Energy Resource Aggregations are not eligible to be DNE Dispatchable Generators.

-Wind and hydro Intermittent Power Resources that are not Settlement Only Resources are required to receive and respond to Do Not Exceed Dispatch Points, except as follows:
+Wind and hydro Intermittent Power Resources, including Distributed Energy Resource Aggregations participating as a Generator Asset consisting entirely of any combination of wind and/or hydro Intermittent Power Resources, that are not Settlement Only Resources or Settlement Only Distributed Energy Resource Aggregations are required to receive and respond to Do Not Exceed Dispatch Points, except as follows:

 (i) A wind or hydro Intermittent Power Resource not capable of receiving and responding to electronic Dispatch Instructions will be manually dispatched.